RomayLala/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script lists all the environment variables.
 This script lists all local variables and environment variables, and functions.
 This script creates a new local variable named `BEST` and assigns the value `"School"` to it.
+This shell script creates a new global variable named BEST with the value "School".